zachMcWhirter/fuel-delivery/README.md

    }
 }
 ```
-16. Truck drives to the next stop, and delivers the fuel
+16. Truck drives to the next stop and delivers the fuel